 Field visits

 If part of the Owner-Designer agreement, the interior designer will visit the site during construction.
-The field administration inspection schedule is typically spelled out in the agreement.
+The field administration inspection schedule is typically spelled out in the contract.

 - Protecting the owner against defects in work